rbms-bsc/DCRMR/_pages/Additional-notes/Note-on-manifestation.md

 >**Example:**
 > <CITE>Contents: Love and peril / the Marquis of Lorne &#8208;&#8208; To be or not to be / Mrs. Alexander &#8208;&#8208; The melancholy hussar / Thomas Hardy</CITE>

-## 9.3.33 Note on made-up sets of a multipart monograph
+## 9.3.33 Note on made-up sets of a multiple unit manifestation

-<a name="9.3.33.1">9.3.33.1</a> If a multipart monograph is known or assumed to be a set made up of parts from varying editions and the decision has been made to describe the set with a single description, always make a note on manifestation to indicate that the description is based on a made-up set (see [Edition statement, 3.21.37.3](/DCRMR/edition/Edition-statement/#3.21.37.3)).
+<a name="9.3.33.1">9.3.33.1</a> If a multiple unit manifestation is known or assumed to be a set made up of parts from varying editions and the decision has been made to describe the set with a single description, always make a note on manifestation to indicate that the description is based on a made-up set (see [Edition statement, 3.21.37.3](/DCRMR/edition/Edition-statement/#3.21.37.3)).

 >**Example:**
 >Note on manifestation: <CITE>Description based on a made-up set; v.
 3 has "second edition"</CITE>